KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 1. Preprocessing of fasta/fastq file:

 The quality of output fastq file of sequencing shall first be checked.
 In general, fastqc is the ideal tool to use here.
-Quality control occurs when there is Warning or Error in the field of **
+Quality control occurs when there is Warning or Error in the field of **Per Base Sequence Quality** and **Adapter Content**.
+Only sequence whose quality score is above a certain threshold, usually 30, could be kept.
+Also, adapter sequence is filter out.

 ![](https://github.com/KylinKang/BENG183/blob/master/fastqc.png)

-[Figure.4](https://docs.google.com/presentation/d/1Va34FmS3-DqZXPqmbybBgL1qgNaUwcGcm86wXHkKrlI/edit#slide=id.p2) An example of fastqc per base sequence quality output. **Figure by Lecture 6 ChIP-seq-KN.**
+[Figure.4](https://docs.google.com/presentation/d/1Va34FmS3-DqZXPqmbybBgL1qgNaUwcGcm86wXHkKrlI/edit#slide=id.p2) An example of fastqc per base sequence quality output.
+The ideal quality score should be in the green area, while anything in the red area should be discarded. **Figure by Lecture 6 ChIP-seq-KN.**

 >**Commonly Applied Softwares in This Step:**